GabeScott/standard-works-vault/General Conference/1999 April - The Shepherds of the Flock.md

 # The Shepherds of the Flock

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 1999 General Conference*

+>*I carry in my heart a deep appreciation for our bishops.
+I am profoundly grateful for the revelation of the Almighty under which this office was created and functions.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1999/04/the-shepherds-of-the-flock?lang=eng)